-Location: Located in the heart of the center, very close to some of the most important monuments of the city.
+Location: Located in the heart of the centre, very close to some of the most important monuments of the city.

-Accommodation: All the rooms are equipped with air contidioning, TV with international channels, fully equipped bathrooms, towels, free WIFI and finger print devices for rooms.
+Accommodation: All the rooms are equipped with air conditioning, TV with international channels, fully equipped bathrooms, towels, free WIFI and finger print devices for rooms.

 Quick Tip: This is just a small sample of possible accommodations available.
 Please contact us for more information.